dmaasland/dmaasland.github.io/_posts/2021-04-07-no-clouds-just-sunshine.markdown

 title: "No clouds, just sunshine.
 Disconnecting Somfy Connexoon from the cloud."
 ---

+## Update: 14-04-2022
+Newer firmwares introduced some changes, namely:

+1. Root partition space is 100% used, so resizing is needed.
+See [Optional: resize](#optional-resize)
+2. Password authentication for SSH is disabled.
+See: [Note: password authentication](#note-password-authentication)

+Also, if you want to use the new [developer mode](https://developer.somfy.com/) on your Connexoon you will either have to generate SSL certificates yourself.
+See the configuration files at **`/etc/lighttpd.d/ssl.conf`** and **`/etc/lighttpd.d/8443/devmodesocket.conf`** for hints.

 ## Update: 22-09-2021
 Added my notes on how to modify and re-flash the firmware.
 See [Getting access](#getting-access).
 I was also able to "hack" the Tahoma custom integration for Home Assistant to support this.
 Check out this demo on YouTube: